Bring Active Learning into Your Writing Classroom

 Educators, check out info about submitting a class set here.

 Want more games and resources like these?

-Join Society of Young Inklings as a FREE educator member.
-You’ll receive monthly goodies designed just for you and your young writers.
+Subscribe to the monthly Writerly Play Kit, and you’ll receive FREE monthly goodies designed just for you and your young writers.
 To start, we’d love to send our educator starter kit, which includes Quick Start Guide to Writerly Play, filled with simple tools and strategies you can start using right away!